USB A to USB C Cable: An Essential Buyer's Guide

 You don’t have to spend a lot to get a safe and effective USB-A to USB-C cable.
 There are plenty of budget-friendly options that get the job done without compromising on the basics.
 The key is to be a savvy shopper.
 Instead of grabbing the cheapest cable you can find, look for brands that have built a reputation for affordable quality.
 Pay close attention to user reviews, specifically those that mention build quality and charging speed.
 Many customers praise the sturdy construction and reliable performance of these affordable cables, proving you can find a dependable product that’s a great deal for the price.

-USB-A to C vs. Other Cables: What's the Difference?
+USB-A to C vs. USB-C to C: What's the Difference?

 At a glance, most charging cables look pretty similar.
 But when you’re talking about USB-A to USB-C versus a USB-C to USB-C cable, the differences are more than just skin-deep.
 The type of connector on each end dictates everything from charging speed to how quickly you can transfer that massive photo album from your phone to your laptop.
 Think of a USB-A to USB-C cable as a universal adapter.
 It’s the essential piece of gear that bridges the gap between your new USB-C devices and the millions of older chargers, computers, and power banks that still use the classic rectangular USB-A port.